Hugs.Company

 Does it matter who hugs you?

 Yes.
-Your brain processes touch according to the emotional bond you have with the person:
+Your brain processes touch based on the emotional bond you have with the person:

 The trust factor 🤝